Spectrometers and Polyphase Filterbanks in Radio Astronomy: Introduction

 \subsubsection{Time resolution}

-Time resolution refers to the minimum integration time over which a spectrometer averages over time.
+Time resolution refers to the minimum period over which a spectrometer averages the data.
 For a spectrometer with $N$ channels over a bandwidth $B$, the time resolution is $t_{\rm{res}} = 2B/(RN)$, where $R$ is the length of the averaging window.
 Detection of transient phenomena, such as fast radio bursts and pulsars, require $t_{\rm{res}}$ to be as short as a microsecond, whereas integration lengths of several seconds, often averaged even further in post-processing, are common when observing faint sources.